 Recommended: Upholstered or high-end wood (£30-145/year)

-When customers pay £80+ per head, the seating cost becomes negligible relative to revenue.
-Comfort extends dwell time and enhances the experience that justifies premium pricing.
-The £145/year upholstered chair generates more revenue than it costs if it keeps one extra customer lingering over dessert and coffee.
+When the punters are paying £80+ per head, the cost of providing the seating is nothing compared to what they’re making.
+Comfort adds to dwell-time and yields the experience that premium pricing demands.
+That £145-a-year upholstered chair actually earns more money than it costs if it makes just one extra customer stay for dessert and coffee.

-I remember watching this play out.
-Comfortable customers order another bottle of wine.
+I watched this happen, I remember that.
+Sated guests order another bottle of wine.
 They stay for pudding.
-They don’t rush to leave because the chair’s doing their back in.
-In my experience, the seating investment pays back through the extra covers and upsells that comfort enables.
+They haven’t got to stand up because the chair’s killing their back.
+From experience seating pays back from the extra covers and increased average check comfort provides.

 Quick-Service Restaurants